The Best Temporary Hair Color for Kids: 13 Products to Try

 For sun-kissed strands without any bleach or sunburn, try this subtle highlight spray.
 As with any spray-on formula, we recommend that you protect your child’s eyes and mouth by covering their face with a shield or towel while you quickly spray each section.
 Then, hold the can at an arm’s length from the hair and spray in small bursts to get an even application.
 The no-commitment color dries quickly, doesn’t make strands sticky or crunchy and washes out easily with shampoo.

 Best For Colorful Tips

 Though it’s labeled as “hair coloring material,” users describe this temporary color as having a wax- or pomade-like texture.
 Apply it to slightly damp hair (you want it to be at least 80 percent dry) and start with a finger’s worth of wax on each section of hair you want to color.
-(The more wax you use, the firmer it will dry.)
-The highly pigmented color (it comes in shades like purple and red) and spreadable texture wins bonus points for its compatibility with curly and natural hair.
+The more wax you use, the firmer it will dry.
+The highly pigmented color (in shades like purple and red) and spreadable texture wins bonus points for its compatibility with curly and natural hair.

 4. Jerome Russell B Wild Color Spray

 Best For Colored Highlights

 Prefer a more hands-off approach?
 This saturated spray adds colorful streaks wherever you direct them.
 Choose from eight hues including white, neon pink, blue, orange and green.
 Tip: Apply some mousse or gel to each section you want to color before spraying if you want it to look even more pronounced.

 Changing hair color doesn’t get any easier than this.
 Each extension is about 20 inches long and is attached to a small comb-like barrette that easily clips in and out of your kid’s hair.
 The synthetic strands are surprisingly soft and heat-resistant so you can curl or flat-iron them on a lower heat setting.
 Pick from solid shades like blue or red, or go for the multi-color pack for variety.